 Combined fees example

-On an aggressive fund of $12,800 the annual fees would be approximately:
+On a growth fund of $17,000 the annual fees would be approximately:

 We surveyed KiwiSaver providers on how many different ways they help their members with investment options, communicate with members, and the extra services they offer.